Spatial populations with seed-banks in random environment: III. Convergence towards mono-type equilibrium: Proof of stationarity and law of large numbers

-Thus, $M^\fe$ is a martingale under $\widehat{P}^\fe_{(0,\alpha)}$, and it has bounded increments by virtue of the finite-range assumption on the migration kernel $\hat{p}(\cdot)$.
+which is nothing else but the so-called Dynkin's martingale for the Markov chain $\widehat{\Theta}^\fe$ (see e.g., \cite[Proposition~6.1.1]{Lawler2009}).} Also note that it has bounded increments by virtue of the finite-range assumption on the migration kernel $\hat{p}(\cdot)$.
 A standard application of Azuma inequality and the Borel Cantelli lemma yield (see e.g., \cite[Lecture 1, page 14]{Sznitman02})